ADGEfficiency/adgefficiency.github.io/_posts/2022-06-26-average-vs-marginal-carbon-emissions.md

 Often in the NEM the marginal generator can be hydro, with dirtier coal generation sitting lower in the bid stack.

-If we imagine a grid with a baseload of renewables & coal, with balancing & marginal generator done in gas, then focusing on the marginal intensity only will only ever offset one type of generation - with no oppourtunities to reduce load on the coal generation.
+If we imagine a grid with a baseload of renewables & coal, with balancing & marginal generator done in gas, then focusing on the marginal intensity only will only ever offset one type of generation - with no opportunities to reduce load on the coal generation.

 This is a point directly made by [Tomorrow](https://electricitymap.org/blog/marginal-vs-average-real-time-decision-making/) - it's a real flaw in focusing only on the margin that you miss out on targeting the rest of the stack.